 - Buprenorphine is a newer medication that is used to help decrease the symptoms of withdrawal from opioids like OxyContin.
 It is a partial agonist, which means it activates the opioid receptors but generates a diminished response.
 Buprenorphine was approved by the Food and Drug Administration in 2002 and is currently the first-line medication for withdrawal treatment.
 Unlike methadone, buprenorphine is not as highly controlled.
 It can be dispensed in doctors’ offices, community hospitals, and correctional settings.
 It has a lower risk of abuse and is effective in diminishing cravings and withdrawal symptoms.
 Buprenorphine can be combined with other medications, like suboxone, which helps reduce the potential for abuse.

 - Clonidine does not help reduce OxyContin cravings.
 However, it can help alleviate withdrawal symptoms such as anxiety, muscle cramps, sweating, running nose, and watery eyes.

-Medication assisted treatment (MAT) is emerging as a very effective method to deal with addiction to opioids like OxyContin.
+Medication-assisted treatment (MAT) is emerging as a very effective method to deal with addiction to OxyContin.
 The process has been linked to a decrease in overdose, retention in treatment, and an overall reduction in drug use.

 Despite its effectiveness, MAT is extremely underutilized.
 Many medical professionals believe the cause is a misperception that other drugs, like methadone or buprenorphine, are substituted for opioids such as OxyContin.
 Additionally, this attitude can lead to insufficient dosing and thus treatment failure when employing MAT.
 The failure of the treatment plan can further engrain beliefs that the system does not work.